 There is no upper age limit to becoming a foster carer.
-All we ask is that you are fit and health enough to look after a child.
-We ask you to have the time, the energy and the commitment to make a change a life and your age does not determine that.
+All we ask is that you are fit and healthy enough to look after a child.
+We ask you to have the time, the energy and the commitment to make a change to a life and your age does not determine that.

 I work full time, Can I foster?

-Fostering is a 24/7.
+Fostering is a 24/7 role.
 It is not a Monday-Friday job where you can finish at 5pm.
 However, it is a commitment that continues through the night and every second you have a child in your care.
 This does not mean that you cant work along side fostering, but your hours need to be part time and flexible enough to accommodate fostering and meet the needs of the child.

 I’m a single male, Can I foster?

 Many of our carers are single males and they have made an huge difference to children in their care.
-Male carers are just as good as female carers and may be underestimated.
+Male carers are just as good as female carers and maybe underestimated.
 Children may lack a male role model or someone to simply play football with them.
 Our carers all have individual attributes that make them the carers they are and single male carers are just as incredible.